Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 ## Update code

-Most of the bulk operations occur in `BulkExecutorService`.
-Each operation is in its own class file:
+All bulk operations occur in `BulkExecutorService`.

-- `BulkUpdateOperation`

-- `BulkDeleteItem`

-- `BulkUpdateItem`

-- `BulkExecutorService`

-Update your code as follows:

-1. Update your models to inherit from a `BaseModel` class.

-1. Add a controller to call the bulk operations, with the following endpoints:
+A controller to call the bulk operations, with the following endpoints:

 - `/api/bulk POST`: Bulk import
 - `/api/bulk PUT`: Bulk update
 - `/api/bulk DELETE`: Bulk delete

 In the Postman collection, we've included a section for you to try each of these bulk operations against the sample code.

 ## Learn more